Research group

 • Pedagogical research and development

-• Multi-professional transformational and authentic leadership and mentoring
+• Interprofessional transformational and authentic leadership and mentoring

-• Operating conditions of healthcare personnel in demanding operating environments
+• Work conditions of healthcare personnel in demanding operating environments

-• Ensuring excellence by promoting expertise and different career paths..
+• Ensuring excellence by promoting expertise and advanced career paths.

 1

-Developing human-centred care for seriously ill patients and their loved ones
+Developing person-centred care for patients with serious illness and their loved ones

-In recent years, there has been an emphasis on a human-centred approach in services, care and nursing.
-The person who needs and uses the services and their loved ones should be at the centre of care.
-The next step is to promote people- and community-based social and health care in different operating environments.
-CARE responds to the needs of developing the care and support of seriously ill people and their loved ones with strong RDI expertise and the group’s diverse expertise.
+In recent years, there has been an emphasis on a person-centred approach in service production, care and nursing practices.
+The person who needs and uses the services and their loved ones should be the centre of care.
+The next step is to promote person- and community-based social and health care in different operating environments.
+CARE responds to the needs of developing the care and support patients with serious illness and their loved ones with strong RDI expertise and the research group’s diverse expertise.

 2

-The development of care requires strong special expertise and network cooperation
+The development of care requires strong special expertise and network collaboration

-The development of care requires strong special expertise and multi-professional cooperation across organisational boundaries both in Finland and internationally.
-Promoting the quality and effectiveness of care requires the development of expertise and services, as well as the examination of the division of labour, job descriptions and operating models.
+The development of care requires strong special expertise and interprofessional collaboration across organisational boundaries both in Finland and internationally.
+Improving the quality and effectiveness of care calls for enhancing expertise and services, alongside reassessing task allocation, work roles, and care models.
 CARE and its experts are experienced developers of professional career paths and competencies in the healthcare sector.

 Our Experts